ISTNAIT/GDIDrawer/README.md

 GDIDrawer
 =========

-Simple interface for graphics in .Net.
-Used for instructional purposes.
+Simple tool for creating graphics in .NET applications.
+Created/used by NAIT::Computer Engineering Technology to make introductory and intermediate programming more interesting.